Rayan-Ghabashi/Certificate_generator_website/README.md

 The application automatically cleans up uploaded files and generated certificates when it exits.
 This is handled through the `atexit` module and signal handlers for SIGINT and SIGTERM.
 ### Future Enhancements
+- preview support
+- setting the x and y coordinates
 - Support for multiple font options.
 - Improved error handling and user feedback.
 ### Contributing